Code-Institute-Submissions/the-shamans-cat/README.md

 ### **Navigational Design and Hierarchy**

 The content will be arranged on the site using a standard **tree structure** going down one level only.
 This reduces complexity as it reveals information and structure as the user navigates through the tree.
-It keeps the number of clicks for a user to get to a destination, to under three clicks.
+It keeps the number of clicks, for a user to get to a destination, to under three clicks.
 This tree structure can be challenging on a mobile device, but this issue is resolved by using the convention of the Burger icon.
 The navigation elements collapse into this single Burger icon and are revealed when you click on the icon.

 ![Tree Structure](assets/images/sitemap.png)